 On the 20th July I attended the M25 Learning Technology meeting at the University of Westminster.
 As always, it was a lovely event attended by representatives from Universities in and around the M25 area.
 I wanted to highlight three of the presentations that I enjoyed.

 Presenter:Janina Dewitz from UCL

 Janina has been involved in organising Hackathons for UCL.
 These are friendly, competitive events for UCL staff and students that usually take place over a whole weekend at venues like the O2.
 Attendees are divided into groups where they are asked to raise a challenge or a problem to solve.
-The groups brainstorm and exchange ideas on how to solve the problem and in some sessions they will actually develop a solution prototype.
-Prizes are awarded for the best solutions.

 This is a short blog post on the potential of using virtual reality (VR) content in e-learning courses.
 I recently attended the Learning Technologies Summer Forum at Olympia in London.
 This was the second Learning Technologies event that I have attended this year, following the conference & exhibition that took place in January.
 Although I found the event slightly disappointing due to the lack of seminars, one area that stood out was the growing number of exhibitors demonstrating e-learning content through virtual reality headsets.
 Furthermore, the exhibitors from Kallidus managed to win over the crowd by giving away free Google Cardboard before their seminar entitled ‘Getting started with VR: myths, realities and practicalities’ which you can download from this page.